 A real example of how you can miss the mark.

-Mental health awareness is undoubtedly on the rise – campaigns such as “UOKM8?” listed above is just one of a large number of awareness drives seeking to help people understand and normalise mental health.
+Mental health awareness is undoubtedly on the rise.
+Campaigns such as “UOKM8?”, listed above, is just one of a large number of awareness drives seeking to help people understand and normalise mental health issues.

 This campaign attempts this, but the tone is insensitive, almost sarcastic.
 It faced severe backlash for being seen as using something as serious as mental health as a tool for poking fun at a competitor rather than using the company’s considerable reach to address a serious issue.

-The reason the three campaigns above are successful is they achieve a delicate balance, to have heart and humour while delivering a solemn message is not easy.
-So sometimes it might be a better idea to stick to making burgers.
+The three campaigns above are successful because they achieve a delicate balance; having heart and humour while delivering a solemn message – which is not easy.
+So sometimes, it might be a better idea to stick to making burgers.

 If you need advice on creating a message that will resonate with your audiences Verve can help.
 Send a message to [email protected] and let’s talk about how we can maximise your campaign and get your organisation’s messages out there.